 According to the NCEES chief operating officer and a member of the National Society of Professional Engineers, the FE focused on students in the senior year of engineering school.
 Therefore, it was natural to test them on something they will encounter throughout their study career.

-Since the exam is national, institutions use the exam results to evaluate their programs and understand its strengths and weaknesses, mainly for the ABET accreditation that is carried out by four commissions that accredit university programs in specific fields like engineering.
+Since the exam is national, institutions use the exam results to evaluate their programs and understand their strengths and weaknesses, mainly for the ABET accreditation that is carried out by four commissions that accredit university programs in specific fields like engineering.
 The shift to discipline-specific exams gave institutions more insight into their programs' content past than what they taught in freshman and sophomore years.
 This move was made intentionally to serve two purposes.

 The last version of a pencil-and-paper FE included 180 questions and took 8 hours.
 It was done twice a year, and the results took 6-8 weeks.